Daniel-KM/Omeka-S-module-ContactUs/README.md

 will be sent to the visitor.

-If you want to use the "Contact us" page in all your sites, you can use the module [Next], that has a special block to duplicate a page in multiple places.
+If you want to use the "Contact us" page in all your sites, you can use the module [Block Plus], that has a special block to duplicate a page in multiple places.

 ### Resource pages